• Can a company director claim Employment Allowance?

 To be eligible to claim Employment Allowance through your limited company, you must satisfy the following conditions:

-• have at least one employee (who is not a director) or at least two directors paid above the Class 1 NIC secondary threshold (£175/week, £758/month, £9,100/per year)
+• have at least one employee (who is not a director) or at least two directors paid above the Class 1 NIC secondary threshold (£96/week, £417/month, £5,000/per year)

-Who cannot claim Employment Allowance?
+Who cannot claim?

 You cannot claim Employment Allowance through your company if:

-• only one employee is paid above the Class 1 National Insurance secondary threshold and the employee is also a director of the company
+• only one employee is paid above the Class 1 National Insurance secondary threshold, and the employee is also a director of the company

-So, as you can see, you won’t be able to claim Employment Allowance against your director’s salary if you are the sole director/employee of the company and/or you do not have any other employees or directors earning above the Class 1 NIC threshold.
+So, as you can see, you won’t be able to claim Employment Allowance against your director’s salary if you are the sole director/employee of the company and/or you do not have any other employees or directors earning above the Class 1 NIC secondary threshold.

 Additionally, payments to certain workers cannot be included in your Employment Allowance claim, including: